-- Path Mover (path/vehicle systems such as fork trucks, AGVS, and human movers) - Conveyors (including belt and roller types) - Automated Storage and Retrieval Systems (ASRS) - Robots - Bridge Cranes - Power and Free Chain Conveyors
+- Path Mover (path/vehicle systems such as lift trucks, AGVS, and human movers) - Conveyors (including belt and roller types)

+- Automated Storage and Retrieval Systems (ASRS)

+- Robots

+- Bridge Cranes

+- Power and Free Chain Conveyors

-To define material movement systems, the user simply creates geometric entities such as paths and stations, then inputs the operating parameters such as velocity and acceleration.
+To define material movement systems, the user simply defines movement elements, such as paths and stations, then inputs the operating parameters, such as velocity and acceleration.
 AutoMod then automatically creates the corresponding model logic.
-3-D animation is created automatically as well, providing a realistic picture of how a facility will operate.
-Model animation can be viewed from any angle or perspective, providing visualization capabilities unmatched in other simulation systems.
+3-D animation is created automatically as well, providing a realistic picture of how a facility will look and operate.
+Model animation can be viewed from any angle or perspective in real time, providing visualization capabilities unmatched in other simulation tools.

 A big difference between AutoMod and other simulation software is that users deal with geometry in a graphical way and create logic using a fourth-generation simulation language.
 This approach is intuitive to engineers who understand how their facilities operate but who do not have experience with simulation tools.
 Model output includes 3-D animation, automatically collected statistics, and business graphs.
-AutoMod provides users with a rich environment that facilitates thorough understanding and analysis of manufacturing systems.
+AutoMod provides users with a rich environment that facilitates thorough understanding and analysis of their systems.

 The animation provided in AutoMod models is concurrent, meaning that the graphic pictures are running real-time with the simulation model.
-The model execution environment is very interactive, allowing the user to stop and start the simulation, run without animation in an accelerated time scale, and select objects from the animation screen to gather more detailed information.
+The model execution environment is very interactive, allowing the user to stop and start the simulation, run without animation in an accelerated time scale, and select objects from the animation screen to gather more-detailed statistics about the system being modeled.
 Statistics can be viewed at any time during a simulation run.
 These model execution features make it easier to verify and validate models of complex systems and provide a forum for communication about system performance among project team members.